 Connect to Collect™

-All music publishers and self-administered songwriters, composers, and lyricists will need to register with The MLC in order to access their data via The MLC Portal and receive payments from The MLC.
+All music publishers, administrators, self-administered songwriters, composers, lyricists and Ex-US CMO's will need to become Members of The MLC in order to access their data via The MLC Portal and receive payments from The MLC.
 This is how you Connect to Collect™.

 Play Your Part™

-When Digital Service Providers that operate under a blanket license from The MLC make recordings and works available on their services to be streamed or downloaded, they will be required to send us monthly usage data files and the corresponding royalties (calculated at the statutory rates).
+When audio recordings of your works are streamed or downloaded on services that operate under the blanket license from The MLC, the Digital Service Providers (DPSs) are required to send The MLC monthly usage data files and the corresponding royalties (calculated at the statutory rates).

 Making the Mix

-The MLC will strive to link the musical works data in The MLC’s data with the usage data it receives from DSPs for digital audio products that were streamed or downloaded from their services and then compute the royalties due for each work.
+The MLC will strive to link the musical works data in The MLC’s database with the usage data received from DSPs for audio recordings that were streamed or downloaded on their services and then determine the royalties due for each work.

 The Pay Out